 2. Review a Businesses’ Credit Score by Running a Credit Report

-Another useful way to determine the creditworthiness of a customer is with a business credit report.
+Another useful way to determine the creditworthiness of a customer is with a business credit report to get their credit rating.
 This report illustrates a business’s ability to pay invoices based on its payment history and public records.
 The credit report provides a profile about the business, financial data like annual sales, invoice activity and credit limits over several years, legal judgements and collections activities, and a business credit score.

 The business credit score is a measure of a company’s financial stability and can predict how likely they are to pay you on time.
 Typically, the score is between 1 and 100, with a score of 75 or higher considered excellent.
 You can purchase a business credit report from business credit reporting agencies including Dun & Bradstreet, Equifax Business and Experian Business.

 It is important to remember that credit reports are based on information made available by the provider according to a snapshot in time, which is not necessarily apparent to the user.
 Users of credit reports should understand that the information available may be upwards of a year old and may not reflect real-time developments in the company's creditworthiness.
 It may be necessary to combine credit reports with additional credit assessment tactics, such as risk data analysis that comes with a trade credit insurance policy.

 In the process of assessing creditworthiness, companies will often request trade references before extending credit to a customer.
 Trade references can include the customer’s bank, as well as businesses or suppliers that already extend trade credit to that customer.

 Good questions to ask these references include:

 - How long the business or supplier has extended credit to the customer;

 - The credit or purchasing limit the business or supplier has extended the customer;